Title: Sea of Strangers

 It’s an argument we’ve already beaten to death, especially since the storm hit, but they keep coming back to it.
 I can’t blame them.
 If talking about whether the Miriseh could create a storm and send it after us would give us an answer, I’d bludgeon the conversation again, too.

 But we can’t know for sure.
 We didn’t know the truth when we were on the same island—in the same city, even—as the immortal leaders we spent our lives serving.
 How can we possibly know anything more now that hundreds of miles separate us from them?

 Tessen’s hand lands on my knee, flopped there without any of his usual grace.
 I bite back a smile at his pitiful expression and move in front of him, placing his upturned hands on my thighs and applying pressure to the points below his wrist.
 Our healer Zonna eased Tessen’s agony until Kazu’s crew started collecting injuries more life-threatening than an upset stomach.
 Pressure point relief is a poor substitute for magic, but it’ll have to be enough.
 I’m no hishingu.
-My wards may be able to keep someone from getting hurt, but it can’t do a thing to help anyone who’s already in pain.
+My wards are only good for keeping someone from getting hurt.
+I can’t do a thing to help someone who’s already in pain.

 “We were supposed to see land today.”
 Sanii’s looking out the small window, eir narrow face tense as ey peers into darkness broken only by lightning.
 Most of us have to duck or bend to look out the window; ey’s so short it’s at a perfect height for em.
 “Or yesterday, if it’s past midnight.”

 “Who can tell?”
-Etaro stares at the small black stones dancing in midair above eir palm, some of the few we took off Imaku, the barren, black island that was once my brother’s prison.
+Etaro stares at the small black stones dancing in midair above eir palm.
+They’re some of the few we took off Imaku, the barren island that was once my brother’s prison.
 Before he was moved out of my reach.
 Before I—

 Try.
 Again.
 For a third time.